hiCozyty/homelab/README.md

 Then turn VM on , to make sure that host does have access to internet.

 Enable auto start for pfSense VM

+Alternatively, for better segmentation, passthru BOTH the USB-nic as well as mobo-nic into the pfSense vm.
+Host will not have internet unless connected via wifi router (ap mode)